opub/mynft.report/README.md

 # mynft.report
-Some simple Solana NFT reporting information based on your web3 wallet
+Some Solana NFT reporting information based on your web3 wallet